-The purpose of a IT security policy is to provide a general framework for the organisation that includes objectives and delegates the responsibility for cybersecurity within the organisation.
-The policy is a small document with only a few pages.
-It is viewed as a management memo with ambitions for the organisation’s cybersecurity measures.
+The aim of an Information Security Policy is to provide a general set of objectives for the organisation to aim for.
+Additionally, it emphasises that all staff are responsible for the information security in the organisation.
+The policy is a small document with only a few pages and is viewed as a management memo with ambitions for the organisation’s information security measures.

 Therefore, the handling of must be per X’s information security policy as well as following the listed guidelines and principles.
 To ensure this, the staff of X are continuously trained and made aware of topics within cybersecurity and the GDPR with continuous training.”

 In short, the purpose statement lays down the basic rules for use of IT in your organisation.
 It should explicitly state the expectation of the staff’s continuous training and awareness.

 The guidelines and principles point out specific rules to follow when using IT systems in the organisation.
 Here, we have added 10 points you can include with some guiding text.

 Confidentially is normally included in employment or projects contracts, but it is still useful to state it in the guidelines to emphasise its importance.
 It states that the organisation expects confidentiality from its employees when it comes to confidential information, e.g., customer information.
 We give an example here:

 “You must handle all of X’s information with discretion and care.
 Under no circumstances should you access or use information, systems, or networks that are not necessary for your job.
 Do not share confidential information with colleagues, consultants, or temporary staff who do not have a job-specific need for this information.
 You may not share confidential information with third parties unless it has a clear business purpose.
 When working with external parties, they must have signed a declaration of confidentiality. “

 In this section, the organisation can set requirements for the users’ access codes.
 For example, you can state requirements for the length, use of digits, or characters.
 You can also use this section to discourage staff from reusing passwords.
 We give an example here: